Plovato97/Magic-trav/README.md

 # Magic Traveler
 ## About

-We are building Server-Side APIs from Digital Fortune and Google Events.
+We are building Server-Side APIs from Cirrus and Google Events.
 When you Visit Magic Traveler you experience an adventure of a random place.

 As A Hodophile I Want to explore new places so that I can find interesting facts to the journey.